BananaAccounting/Education/bibliography.md

 ## Publications reviewed

 ### [Forces for change in higher education and implications for the accounting academy](https://www.sciencedirect.com/science/article/pii/S0748575116301993)
-2017, Karen V.PincusaDavid E.StoutbJames E.SorensencKevin D.StocksdRaef A.Lawson
+2017, Karen V.Pincusa, David E.StoutbJames E.SorensencKevin D.StocksdRaef A.Lawson
 * Two major drivers–financial forces and technology force
   * Financial forces: Within the next few decades, postsecondary institutions in the US will be driven to find significant new sources of revenues or new ways to significantly reduce expenditures to remain financially viable.
   * Technology forces